multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.2 - 2024-01-30 =
+* Added     - Compatibility of WooCommerce 8.5.2.
+* Fix       - The warning previously appearing on the WooCommerce shop page for the mvx vendor coupon widget has been resolved in our latest update.
+* Fix       - Responsiveness issue in the vendor shipping section for mobile view has been addressed with the necessary fix.
+* Updated   - We have adjusted the display of the Twitter icon on the vendor shop page to align with the latest specifications.

 = 4.1.1 - 2024-01-17 =
 * Added     - Compatibility of WooCommerce 8.5.1.